 Half of all homeowners1 change the layout of their kitchen during a makeover.
 The traditional U-shape is in decline, while the L-shaped kitchen has grown eight percent in the last two years to become the most popular layout.

 Fifty percent1 of kitchen renovators want to open up the space, which helps explain the preference for the L-shape.
-It opens up an additional side of the kitchen to improve the flow and connection to other interior rooms.
+It opens up an additional side of the kitchen to improve the connection to other interior rooms and create an ideal kitchen triangle.

 Changing face of technology